cbsd/cbsd.io/docs/tutorials/bhyve/bhyve-isc-dhcpd.md

 % cp -a ~cbsd/share/jail-system-default /root/share
 ```

 Perhaps, the script that adds records to dhcpd.conf is quite versatile and we do not need to copy it to each created environment.
 We will dispense with symbolic links that will point to it.
-To do this, go to the **master_prestart.d** directory, template and specify [ln](http://man.freebsd.org/pkg/1)to the source script:
+To do this, go to the **master_prestart.d** directory, template and specify [ln(1)](https://www.freebsd.org/cgi/man.cgi?query=ln) to the source script:

 ```
 % cd /root/share/jail-system-default/master_prestart.d
 % ln -sf  /root/bin/make_cbsd_dhcpd.sh
 ```
-And will reassign the path to the skel-directory to our copy, through the configuration file ~cbsd/etc/bhyve-default-default.conf, parameters in which will overwrite file parameters of ~cbsd/etc/defaults/bhyve-default-default.conf
+And will reassign the path to the skel-directory to our copy, through the configuration file _~cbsd/etc/bhyve-default-default.conf_, parameters in which will overwrite file parameters of _~cbsd/etc/defaults/bhyve-default-default.conf_

 ```
 echo 'systemskeldir="/root/share/jail-system-default"' > ~cbsd/etc/bhyve-default-default.conf